 This is the first article of a two-part series.

-Resin and relief outliner can be used to create faux stained glass pieces without a mold.
-Use the relief outliner to trace a drawing or image and fill it with resin.
+Did you know you can use resin and relief outliner to create faux stained glass pieces without a mold?
+I’m going to show you how to use the relief outliner paint to trace a drawing or image and fill it with resin.

-Pebeo makes a Relief Outliner designed to be used with their mixed media products which are similar to paints.
-These Outliners can be used to create free form bezels.
-When combined with a surface that resin doesn’t bond to, transparent, faux stained glass effects can be created.
+Pebeo makes a Relief Outliner which is similar to paints.
+These outliners can be used to create free form bezels.
+When you use the paints with a surface that resin doesn’t bond to, transparent, faux stained glass effects can be created.

 The Relief Outliner is a pigmented paste that comes in several colours including gold, silver, and black.
 I’ve also seen other bright colours but don’t have any of those myself.
 The Outliner has a long tapered nozzle.
 The nozzle can be cut at various places to allow a thicker or thinner line.
 Pebeo also has replacement nozzles.

 For this project, I am using a digital stamp from Sheepski Designs.
 The image is Baby Steps by Andrea Norris.
 In addition to being a resinista, I am also on the design team for Sheepski Design creating paper-related projects showcasing the digital stamps.